drinkjava2/jBox/README.md

 	}
 }
 ```
-This Helloworld shows 2 key charactors of jBeanBox: 1)Configurations be written in Java initialization block.
-2)Configuration classes be searched follow some conventions usually "classname+Box", and usaually in same folder of target class or just write inside of target class.
+This HelloWorld shows 2 key features of jBeanBox:
+   1)Configuration be written in Java initialization block.
+   2)Configuration classes be searched following some conventions usually "classname+Box", and usaually in same folder of target class or just write inside of target class.

 Example 2 - Basic Injection (Detail source code files see jbeanbox-example project folder)
 ```
 public class Order{